Stephenville gets a sweet spot, Sweetenville to open in fall

 After teaching, Curry said her husband encouraged her to buy a food truck and sell baked goods around town.
 She was already making custom-order goodies out of her home, and he advised that she make a full-time job out of what she already loved to do.
 In time, she decided to nix the food truck idea and open up a store in town instead.

 Her bakery will be opening up in the fall, and she said she is aiming for the beginning of August.
+At the moment, she is setting up the bakery and buying equipment to help her baking.
+She has been buying everything from big appliances like a patisserie display fridge to small equipment like cream chargers from NitrousWhip to ensure her bakery is up and running on time.
 The store is located on Washington Street, across from the Tarleton Welcome Center, in the same shopping center as Bostock’s Billiards & Bar and Big O’s Simply Delicious.

 “I really had college kids in mind when creating this.
 It’s right across from campus.
 I can see the gates of Tarleton, which is the coolest thing ever,” said Curry.